Writer / Matt Keating

-Asian Kitchen Dinners include Kung Pao Chicken, Hot and Spicy Chicken, Peanut Curry, Mongolian Beef, Teriyaki, Sesame Chicken and General Tao’s Chicken , among numerous other meals.
+Asian Kitchen Dinners include Kung Pao Chicken, Hot and Spicy Chicken, Peanut Curry, Mongolian Beef, Teriyaki, Sesame Chicken, General Tao’s Chicken, and bun bo hue, among numerous other meals.

 Lisa says she is grateful for every day she has at Kobayashi.
 In 2010, she was diagnosed with thyroid cancer.
 She says she has several radiation treatments that were rough.

 “When I was later recuperating from my treatments, we decided it was time to make our dream of opening a restaurant become a reality,” she says.
 “We later opened Kobayashi, and it was a dream come true.”

 Lisa is cancer free today, and her optimism is shared by her family, which includes daughter, Amber, 8, and her numerous friends and customers at Kobayashi.

 “I love meeting new people and welcoming them here,” Lisa says.
 “It seems like every year in August, when the new school year starts, we meet new families.
 Over the past three years, some of the kids we used to have come in have gotten older and moved on, but we welcome the chance to meet new clientele and have them enjoy the great food and atmosphere.”

 Kobayashi Sushi & Asian Kitchen

 2295 Greenfield Avenue, Noblesville, In 46060

 Lunch: Monday-Friday: 11:30 a.m. -2: p.m.
 Saturday: Noon- 3 p.m.